polytaskdev/Polytask/README.md

 ![image](logo.png)
 A website that helps with multitasking during school by having some of the most common things you need.
 Instead of having to open multiple tabs for a calculator, dictionary, to write some quick notes etc, just use polytask.
 It increase your productivity and it helps you to get a better grade on the exam. website: https://polytaskdev.github.io/Polytask

+## Program
+Polytask is a website that is built with javascript, html, and css.

 ## Features
 Polytask includes multiple features listed below:
 - A scientific calculator